-Here are recommended approaches on how to style those emails & social media posts.
+Here are recommended approaches on how to style those emails and social media posts.

-DONORS & VOLUNTEERS STORIES: Volunteers are twice as likely to donate than non-volunteers.
+DONORS & VOLUNTEERS STORIES: Volunteers are twice as likely to donate as nonvolunteers.
 The stories about why they give and volunteer are less likely to have been heard.
 Why not tell one story a day, alternating between donor and volunteer?
-One organization coached their client to video interview one of their donors, and WOW.
-It had the most open rates of any email that year.
-It lasted only 90-seconds.
-We prefer 90 second videos be featured as the center point of each email whenever possible.
+One organization coached its client to video interview one of its donors, and WOW.
+It had the highest open rates of any email that year.
+The video lasted only 90 seconds.
+We prefer 90-second videos be featured as the central point of each email whenever possible.

-CLIENT STORIES: Another approach is to tell one client story per day which highlights your client’s struggles and your organization’s success in supporting them to succeed over the past year—with a dynamic profile picture, or, even better with a 30 second video of the client speaking about it themselves.
-One of LAPA’s clients tells four client stories, one per day, in great detail, with a picture of each client, or a representative picture, about how their services made a positive impact.
-The four clients were from each of their four core services.
+CLIENT STORIES: Another approach is to tell one client story per day that highlights your client’s struggles and your organization’s success in supporting the client to succeed over the past year.
+You can pair each story with a dynamic profile picture, or, even better, with a 30-second video of the client speaking about it.
+One of LAPA’s clients tells four client stories, one per day, in great detail, with a picture of each client, or a representative picture, about how its services made a positive impact.
+The four clients are from each of the organization’s four core services.

-SURPRISING FACTS: The next approach is to share an aspect of your program’s impact that may be little-known or frequently overlooked.
-We did one “Last Four Days” Drive that shared four surprising facts about a nonprofit’s innovative approach, one per day.
-Each day’s email repeated the one from the day before, so that by the fourth day the viewer saw all four facts grouped as one.
+SURPRISING FACTS: The next approach is to share an aspect of your program’s impact that may be little known or frequently overlooked.
+We did a “Last Four Days” drive that shared one surprising fact each day about a nonprofit’s innovative approach.
+Each day’s email repeated the one from the day before, so that by the fourth day, the viewer saw all four facts grouped as one.

 Pithy and Emotional Content

-Your “Donate Now” button should appear three times in the body of the email, at the start, middle and end of each one, so that your donors may click at any time they are ready to give.
+Your “Donate Now” button should appear three times in the body of the email — at the start, middle, and end of each one — so that your donors can click at any time they are ready to give.

-BRANDED DONATION FORMS: Did you know that branded donation forms can help you raise up to 7x more?
+BRANDED DONATION FORMS: Did you know that branded donation forms can help you raise up to seven times more?
 Be sure your online forms look their best to maximize the final days of year-end donations.

-SEND TIMES: When Dec.
-31 hits, we recommend sending out your email at 11:00 am or 11:30 AM which have been determined to be the ideal time; however, if you have reason to know your donor’s behavior then go with what time you have seen works best.
-One science center we worked with had documents that their donors opened their email the most in the early morning, so they sent theirs at 6 am.
+SEND TIMES: When December 31 hits, we recommend sending out your email at 11:00 a.m. or 11:30 a.m., which have been determined to be the ideal times; however, if you have reason to know your donors’ behavior differs, go with the time you have seen works best.
+One science center we worked with had documented that their donors opened their email the most in the early morning, so the center sent its at 6 a.m.
 The point is that you need to think about what time is best to send them.

-UNOPENED EMAIL: send a follow-up email to those who have not opened your email yet.
-Email programs such as Constant Contact or Mail Chimp allow you to see when your recipients have actually read your emails, so that way you can send a second email around 3 PM that day to those who haven’t yet opened their morning email.
-I mentioned prior that you have to segment your audience.
+UNOPENED EMAIL: Send a follow-up email to those who have not opened your email yet.
+Email programs such as Constant Contact and Mail Chimp allow you to see when your recipients have actually read your emails, so you can send a second email around 3 p.m. that day to those who haven’t yet opened their morning email.
+I mentioned before that you have to segment your audience.
 If you don’t have a good way to do this within your email system, simply write a short note at the beginning of your email saying something like, “Please disregard this message if you’ve already contributed to our year-end campaign.
-If you would share it with a friend and let them know you believe in, and donate to, our mission that would be much appreciated.”
+If you would share it with a friend and let them know you believe in, and donate to, our mission, that would be much appreciated.”

-SUBJECT LINE ON 12/31: Be sure you mention the Dec.
-31 fundraising deadline in the subject line: “Todays the deadline to receive your 2020 tax deduction.”
-Also, remind your donors who are using the postal mail that if their donation envelope is postmarked by 12/31, their gift qualifies as a tax-deductible contribution for that year, even if it is received after that date.
+SUBJECT LINE ON December 31: Be sure you mention the December 31 fundraising deadline in the subject line: “Today’s the deadline to receive your 2021 tax deduction.”
+Also, remind your donors who are using the postal mail that if their donation envelope is postmarked by December 31, their gift qualifies as a tax-deductible contribution for that year, even if it is received after that date.